 Multisensory virtual experiences provide a new way both to convey feelings and information and to absorb them.
 VR can transform the ephemeral qualities of light and atmosphere into art and create lasting records of temporary experiences.

-With VR, artists can design truly engrossing original, and fantastic environments and simulations.
+With VR, artists can design truly engrossing, original, and fantastic environments and simulations.
 Moreover, VR’s neural and muscular interface allows viewers to become active participants rather than mere consumers.

 Use Cases for Virtual Reality in Museums and Galleries